bitmakerla/estela/docs/bitmaker_cloud/api/local.md

   $ minikube tunnel
   ```

-- In `config/kubernetes/`, create a new file `bitmaker-api-configmaps.yaml` based on `bitmaker-api-configmaps.yaml.example`,
+- In `config/kubernetes/`, create a new file `bitmaker-api-configmaps.yaml` based on `bitmaker-api-configmaps.yaml.example`.
-  and a `bitmaker-api-secrets.yaml` file based on `bitmaker-api-secrets.yaml.example`.
   Then, modify both files with the appropriate values:
   - **\<DB_HOST\>** and **\<DB_PORT\>**: _Note_ Write the port number between quotation marks.
   - **\<DB_NAME\>**: The database name for the API, use the database `bitmaker` created during the Terraform deployment.